©Photo by iStock: Choreograph

 How breaking tradition might have been one of the best things we've ever done as parents.

-This poses a complex and confusing situation when it comes to heritage and traditions.
-Children process and identify with all the little bits and pieces of the rituals swirling around them.
-What they grasp, what they hold on to, is complex.
-For our third culture children, traditions and customs are different from those of our own childhood.
+I am American and my husband is Dutch.
+Our three kids were born and raised in Switzerland until we moved to Japan last year.
+This creates a complex and often confusing situation when it comes to heritage and traditions.
+Children process and identify with all the little bits and pieces of the rituals swirling around them, but what they grasp—and what they hold on to—isn’t always clear.
+For our third culture kids, the traditions and customs they experience are very different from those of our own childhood, and in some ways, we feel like we’re losing tradition as we navigate new cultures together.

 In Switzerland, we followed old traditions and did all of those little things, just because it was Christmas time.
 We spent this time of year baking sugar cookies, getting the skis out of the cellar, visiting the Christmas markets, planning holiday menus and secretly stashing presents around the house.